What is Safeguarding

 What to do if you are a professional who is concerned

 Any practitioner working with a vulnerable person who they think may be at risk of county lines exploitation should follow their local safeguarding guidance and share this information with Lewisham Council’s social care services.
 If you believe a person is in immediate risk of harm, you should contact the police.

 Read the full Guidance for more detailed information on County Lines exploitation.

-Digital and promotional resources to support your work on addressing County Lines in Lewisham.
+Promotional and digital resources to support your work on addressing County Lines in Lewisham.